muses-code-js/js-xmas-edition/instructions/level1.md

   TODO: 1.So let's create function `validateForm`.
 It will not take any arguments.
   TODO: 2.
 Move variable `name` with it's value inside of the function.
   TODO: 3.
-Call function `nameValidation` inside our `validateForm` function and pass `name` as an argument.
+Call function `nameValidationError` inside our `validateForm` function and pass `name` as an argument.
-  TODO: 4. console.log the `errors` so we can check if it works.
+  TODO: 4. console.log the `nameValidationError(name)` so we can check
+  if it works.

-  So, what happened now - when we click submit button we get the value of the name field (if there is any) and after we call function `nameValidation` - that will validate if our name field is empty, will check if it's of an appropriate length and if our name consist only from letters.
+  So, what happened now - when we click submit button we get the value of the name field (if there is any) and after we call function `nameValidationError` - that will validate if our name field is empty, will check if it's of an appropriate length and if our name consist only from letters.